 Middleburg in Clay County, Florida — The American South (South Atlantic)

 Location.
-30° 4.103′ N, 81° 51.74′ W. Marker is in Middleburg, Florida, in Clay County.
-Marker is at the intersection of Main Street and Butler Avenue, on the right when traveling east on Main Street.
-Touch for map.
-Marker is at or near this postal address: 3925 Main St, Middleburg FL 32068, United States of America.
+30° 4.138′ N, 81° 51.641′ W. Marker is in Middleburg, Florida, in Clay County.
+Marker is at the intersection of Main Street and Wharf Street, on the right when traveling east on Main Street.
+Touch for map. note: Wharf Street continues to private driveways.
+No public access.
+Marker is in this post office area: Middleburg FL 32068, United States of America.
+Touch for directions.